yapplications/ADB-GUI/README.md

 4. Run: ADB-GUI-Tool.jar (Double press from finder / explorer or run: `java -jar ADB-GUI-Tool.jar` from terminal)

 5. On first run: change 'adb path' in preference screen to point to your local adb

+## Submit an issue
+If you encountered a problem, something is not working, please open an issue.
+But before you do so please go to the app path, open 'preference' file,
+Change: "debug":false -> "debug":true
+Try to recreate your error and send me the last logs (both the error and regular one) created at: 'app-logs' directory under you app directory.

 ## Use Cases: